chromium-for-lambda/chromium-binaries/README.md

 For automatic installation, set environment variables and Playwright/Puppeteer will automatically download compatible binaries ([details](#examples-automatic-installation)).
 For manual installation, download the zip file containing Chromium and it's required dependencies and upload to Lambda yourself.

-## Versions
+## Releases

 We strive to make compatible Chromium versions available as soon as they're officially released.
-However, the process of compiling, debugging, and testing these builds is a resource-intensive task that requires significant computational power and human effort.
+However, compiling, debugging, and testing these builds is resource-intensive and requires significant computational power and human effort.
 To ensure we can continue to provide this service, we require a pro subscription or a one-time payment for access to the latest 5 versions.

 | Chromium Version | Compatible Playwright Versions | Compatible Puppeteer Versions | ARM Download | X86 Download |
 | --- | --- | --- | --- | --- |